Is This For You?

 You are a dedicated parent or caregiver of a teen or young adult.

 You’re an imperfectly perfect work in progress.
 You’ve done some inner work and you’re aware that something within you needs to change now.
-You’re willing to practice, learn, try things, fail, tweak and try again to shift the trajectory your on.
+You're willing to let go of old self-defeating habits and beliefs about who you are.

 You see parenting as a gift, an honour and a sacred responsibility to help them shine their light in the world.